erfan4lx/Telegram-Deleted-Members-Remover/README.md

 # Telegram-Deleted-Members-Remover
 Delete the deleted account members from your destination group

-Just edit the file with your informoation of your Telegram account from https://my.telegram.org then run the file with Python3
+Just edit the file with your informoation of your Telegram account from https://my.telegram.org then run the file with Python3 then enter this word: 'erfan4lx' on your group

 ***